chidimyke/remote-config/README.md

 #Network Device Configuration

-This folder will act as the local git repository.
-It contains a script that will let the Network administrator configure a router once it has gained access via telnet.
+This script will let the Network administrator configure a router once it has gained access via telnet.
-The following are configured:
+The following features are configured:

 1. telnet credentials to login
 2. Loopback address